Pochwar/giftuh/README.md

 # GIFTUH
 Get Images From Tweets Using Hashtag

+## Warning
+### Update 13/10/2023
+This project is no longer maintained since there are some limitations with the twitter API that stop me for being able to access Twitter's feed with my free account anymore

 ## Description
 This project is about to get images from tweets that contains a specific keyword or hashtag.
 Images will be downloaded into the `downloaded_images` folder.